smagt/smagt.github.io/2024-05-25-using-obsidian.md

 blog: true
 date: 2024-05-25 22:17:21 +0200
 layout: post
-filename: _posts/2024-05-25-using-obsidian
-title: organising my activities
+title: how I use Obsidian
 ---
 Published on **2024-05-25**.